certara/pyDarwin/docs/Options.rst

 .. _downhill_period_options_desc:

-* **downhill_period** - *numeric*: How often to run the downhill set, default is 2, meaning that 2 generations/iterations will be run, followed by the downhill step, then an additional 2 generations/iterations. (integer)
+* **downhill_period** - *numeric*: How often to run :review:`the downhill set` :comment:`Why 'set'?
+It is referred as 'search' in the Glossary.`, :review:`default is 2` :comment:`Not anymore, now it's -1 meaning 'no periodic downhill'`, meaning that 2 generations/iterations will be run, followed by the downhill step, :review:`then an additional 2 generations/iterations.` :comment:`Not necesseraly.
+There may be no more iterations left, or only 1.` (integer)

 .. _num_niches_options_desc: